-Established In July 2, 1960
+Established July 2, 1960

 to download the park's printable history.

 Big Bone Lick is a unique state park by any standard.
-Here the prehistoric past is enshrined, containing the remains of some of America’s early animal inhabitants.
+Here the prehistoric pas is enshrined, containing the remains of some of America’s early animal inhabitants.
 Once covered with swamps, the land that makes up Big Bone Lick had a combination of minerals and water that animals found difficult to resist.

 The ancient bones found in Kentucky soon became the talk of the scientific world.
 Collectors wanted specimens to add to their collections of curiosities.
-In 1803 Dr. William Goforth, a Cincinnati physician, collected and shipped five tons of bone specimens to Pittsburg around 1804, intending to send them on to Philadelphia to be sold for use in scientific investigations.
+In 1803, Dr. William Goforth, a Cincinnati physician, collected and shipped five tons of bone specimens to Pittsburg around 1804, intending to send them to Philadelphia to be sold for use in scientific investigations.

-Goforth’s collection remained in Pittsburgh until an Irish traveler named Thomas Ashe met the collector and offered to be his agent in selling the bones.
+Goforth’s collection remained in Pittsburg until an Irish traveler named Thomas Ashe met the collector and offered to be his agent in selling the bones.
 For a percentage of the net proceeds, Ashe would do all of the work in finding appropriate buyers.
-After obtaining possession of the collection Ashe sent it to New Orleans where he was offered $7,000 for it.
-Instead he took the collection to England and sold it there for a large sum, keeping the money for himself.
+After obtaining possession of the collection, Ashe sent it to New Orleans where he was offered $7,000 for it.
+Instead, he took the collection to England and sold it there for a large sum, keeping the money for himself.
 The Royal College of Surgeons, Dr. Blake of Dublin, and Professor Monroe of Edinburgh obtained portions of the Goforth collection.

 In an 1807 letter to President Thomas Jefferson, Goforth gave a description of some of the fossils in his former collection.
 He described the head of what he thought to be a mammoth.
 Some of the teeth weighed as much as twelve pounds each.
 One jawbone nearly filled a flour barrel.
 He reported to Jefferson that he also had some thighbones “of a monstrous size.”

-Impressed with the description of the finds at Big Bone Lick, Jefferson sent General William Clark with a party of ten men in 1807, to collect more fossils.
-When the bones arrived at the White house Jefferson and Dr. Gaspar Wistar studied them and divided the shipment into three collections.
+Impressed with the description of the finds at Big Bone Lick, Jefferson sent General William Clark with a party of ten men in 1807to collect more fossils.
+When the bones arrived at the White House, Jefferson and Dr. Gaspar Wistar studied them and divided the shipment into three collections.
 The president retained a small collection for his personal enjoyment; the American Philosophical Society in Philadelphia received the second, and the Museum d’Histoire Naturelle of France obtained the third.